WSWCWaterDataExchange/MappingStatesDataToWaDE2.0/Colorado/WaterAllocation/ReadME.md

 #### Operation and Steps:
 - Read the input files and generate single output dataframe *outdf*.
 - Populate output dataframe with *WaDE Water Allocations* specific columns.
-- Assign **CDWR** info to the *WaDE Water Allocations* specific columns.
+- Assign agency info to the *WaDE Water Allocations* specific columns.
 See *CO_Allocation Schema Mapping_WaDEQA.xlsx* for specific details.
 Items of note are as follows...
     - Extract *MethodUUID*, *VariableSpecificUUID*, *OrganizationUUID*, & *SiteUUID* from respective input csv files.
 See code for specific implementation of extraction.
     - WaDE *AllocationFlow_CFS* = *in_AllocationFlow_CFS*, see *0_PreProcessColoradoAllocationData.ipynb* for specifics.
     - WaDE *AllocationNativeID* = *in_AllocationNativeID*, see *0_PreProcessColoradoAllocationData.ipynb* for specifics.